mtl-brainhack-school-2019/kongnorman_BrainDecoding/README.md

 ### Materials

 The main medium to share what I learn will be the Jupyter notebook.
+They are a suitable tool because they are interactive and editable.
 To increase accessibility, this repository will be binder-compatible.

 ### Main Steps